NHS England message: Evidence-Based InterventionsFebruary 08, 2019

 - Injections for nonspecific low back pain without sciatica

-A further thirteen interventions will only be offered when specific clinical criteria are met (as they have only been shown to be appropriate in certain circumstances).
+A further thirteen interventions will only be offered when specific clinical criteria are met.
 Please click on the links below to see the guidance:

 - Removal of benign skin lesions